mviereck/kaptain/README.md

 Most likely, the Ubuntu package of kaptain will work on other Ubuntu-based distributions, too.
 ## fedora
 This repository provides an rpm package for fedora, see above.
 Compiled and packaged on fedora 25.
 [Download: package kaptain for fedora](https://github.com/mviereck/kaptain/raw/master/kaptain-0.73-1.x86_64_fedora.rpm).
-#### CentOS, Redhat
+#### CentOS, RHEL
-As directly related, the rpm package provided for fedora will most probably work on CentOS and Redhat, too.
+As directly related, the rpm package provided for fedora will most probably work on CentOS and RHEL, too.
 Though, this is not tested yet.
 ## openSUSE
 This repository provides an rpm package for openSUSE, see above.
 Compiled and packaged on openSUSE 42 LEAP.
 [Download: package kaptain for openSUSE](https://github.com/mviereck/kaptain/raw/master/kaptain-0.73-1.x86_64_opensuse.rpm).